crystal-lang/crystal-book/docs/syntax_and_semantics/splats_and_tuples.md

 foo y: "something" # => 2
 ```

-The splat argument can also be left unnamed, with the meaning "after this, named arguments follow":
+The splat parameter can also be left unnamed, with the meaning "after this, named parameters follow":

 ```crystal
 def foo(x, y, *, z)